 If you are a real estate professional working with a homeowner and his or her mortgage servicer on the Home Affordable Foreclosure Alternatives (HAFA) program and would like more information on servicer-specific HAFA policies, please refer to the servicer eligibility matrix.

-Supplemental Directive 12-09 provided servicers with flexibility to select a post-modification debt-to-income (DTI) range under the Tier 2 suitable for their portfolio and as provided in the Supplemental Directive, effective February 1, 2013.
-DTI ranges provided by the largest servicers.
+Supplemental Directive 12-09 provided servicers with flexibility to select a post-modification debt-to-income (DTI) range under HAMP Tier 2 suitable for their portfolio and as provided in the Supplemental Directive, effective February 1, 2013.
+In addition, effective July 1, 2014 Supplemental Directive 14-02 provided servicers with flexibility to determine whether or not a minimum 10% payment reduction threshold would apply under HAMP Tier 2.
+DTI ranges and payment reduction threshold provided by the largest servicers.